python-microservices/pyms/docs/services.md

 ## Tracer

-Add trace to all executions with [opentracing](https://github.com/opentracing-contrib/python-flask).
+Add traces to all executions with [opentracing](https://github.com/opentracing-contrib/python-flask).
 This service solves the problem of [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html)

 ### Installation